15 Things Every Early Childhood Educator Should DoAugust 18, 2020

 Reframe your perception of “difficult” students.
 As schools and programs physically reopen in the midst of a pandemic, it will be especially important to treat students with grace when they act out.
 Refraining from labeling students as “difficult” and exploring the why behind their behavior will help you build strong connections with students who are hurting.
 (Quote from Addressing Challenging Behaviors in Early Childhood Settings by Dawn M. Denno et al.)

 Recognize acts of kindness.
 This quote from Sarah Landy’s Pathways to Competence says it all: noticing and responding to children’s acts of kindness is just as important as responding to their academic progress.
 Praise children often for the small kindnesses you observe when you’re with them, and encourage parents to do the same at home.
+(Here’s a recent article from Highlights featuring 25 acts of kindness for children to try.)

 Encourage families to create a regular at-home reading routine.
 David Dickinson & Ann Morse emphasize the critical importance of reading routines in their book Connecting through Talk.
 You might want to share this graphic with parents and caregivers as a friendly reminder of effective at-home reading practices (and send them this post for more practical tips on shared reading).

 Provide safe and quiet places for children who need them.
 As Alice Sterling Honig emphasizes in Little Kids, Big Worries, stressed-out children need these quiet nooks in the classroom to unwind when they feel overwhelmed.
 Honig recommends establishing a cozy retreat like a canopy corner, featuring books, a washable rug and pillows, and other small comforts.
+(This article has lots of ideas and photos you can use as inspiration when creating your own cozy corner for young children.)

 Have your own favorite quote about early education?
 Add it in the comments section below!